 Your child’s ability to think, communicate, and understand through play is vital in their cognitive learning.

-There are activities parents can do with their toddlers to ignite that cognitive spark and build on those important skills toddlers need in order to think, feel, and act.
+Parents can do activities with their toddlers to ignite that cognitive spark and build on those important skills toddlers need to think, feel, and act.

 Table of Contents